smartarch/ML-DEECo/README.md

 The estimate is created by instantiating the `ValueEstimate` class (future value estimate &ndash; both regression and classification) or `TimeEstimate` (time-to-condition estimate) and assigned as class variables of the component (in fact, they are implemented as properties).

-In case of value estimate, the number of time steps we want to predict into the future is set using the `inTimeSteps` method.
+In case of value estimate, the number of time steps we want to predict into the future is set using the `inTimeSteps` or `inTimeStepsRange` methods.
+The `inTimeSteps` sets a fixed number of time steps between the current time and the time of the predictions.
+The `inTimeStepsRange` methods allows specifying a range of valid time differences between the current time and the time of the predictions (the desired time difference is then specified as the last argument when obtaining the estimate).

 For both `ValueEstimate` and `TimeEstimate`, the `Estimator` (described in the previous section) must be assigned.
 That is done by the `using` method.

+*TODO: using with string*

 Multiple estimates can be assigned to a component.